September 30, 2020

 in data integrity or even overlap in the effort.
 It is also important to monitor the growth of models that have data imported, given the size limitations of various Power BI licensing options.

-At Softelligence, our expertise covers the most important Business Intelligence and Analytics platforms like Tableau, Power BI, and Qlik, so we can help you make the optimal decision to invest in a self-service analytics solution that can offer you a proper governance process that best suits your organisation.
+At Encora, our expertise covers the most important Business Intelligence and Analytics platforms like Tableau, Power BI, and Qlik, so we can help you make the optimal decision to invest in a self-service analytics solution that can offer you a proper governance process that best suits your organisation.

 We invite you to have a look at our side-by-side comparison of Microsoft Power BI and Tableau to meet the self-service analytics needs and what you need to keep in mind when you are choosing the self-service analytics platform for your organisation, in one of our previous blog articles that you can find here.